Rsrbai/portfolio2/README.md

 Rock Paper Scissors Lizard Spock is a variant of the game Rock Paper Scissors, created by the charactor Sheldon in the big bang theory.
 This game is a good way to showcase the javascript by providing a website which requires user input and outputs data based on the user input.
 Creating a simple but fun game for anyone to enjoy.
 The games scope includes anyone who would like to try their luck against the computer.

+## User Stories

+Max Watts - "As a project manager I need a way to alleviate stress during the day, this simple game provides that with a clear layout and well laid out board and easy to interpret."

+Jenny Jones - "As a fan of the Big Bang theory, this game brings to life a part of the show for me as the game is created by Sheldon Cooper, my favourite charactor in the show."

 [You can access the project here](https://rsrbai.github.io/portfolio2/)

 ![Am I responsive image](assets/images/amiresponsive.png)